cau-se/ARCHES-PiCar-X/docs/installation/installation_linux.md

 # Installation on Linux Systems
 This project was developed on Ubuntu 20.04 but also runs on Ubuntu 22.04.

 **!!!
-The ARCHES PiCar-X will not work on Ubuntu 24.04, since the character devices fully replace the sysfs GPIO functionallity.**
+The ARCHES PiCar-X will not work on Ubuntu 24.04, since the character devices fully replace the sysfs GPIO functionality.**

 ## Build new Kernel if not all required modules are installed